joshualmitchell/joshualmitchell.github.io/_posts/2020-04-16-project-management-for-people-who-like-flow-and-hate-project-management.md

 At this point, these nascent tasks exist in two places:

 * the Uncategorized Tasks list
-* in your daily notes with the #ingestme tag (or whatever tag you use)
+* in your daily notes with the #[[Captured Notes]] tag (or whatever tag you use)

-Step 1: search for any notes tagged #ingestme
+Step 1: search for any notes tagged #[[Captured Notes]]

-PICTURE
+![alt text][captured1]

+[captured1]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/captured1.jpg "Captured Notes tagged notes"

-Step 2: move them to the Uncategorized Tasks list, and replace the #ingestme tag with the #prioritizeme tag
+Step 2: move them to the Uncategorized Tasks list, and replace the #[[Captured Notes]] tag with the #prioritizeme tag

-PICTURE
+![alt text][captured2]

+[captured2]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/captured2.jpg "Notes moved from captured notes to Uncategorized Tasks List"

-Step 3: move all your tasks from Uncategorized Tasks to the task lists of their respective projects.
+Step 3: move all your tasks from the Uncategorized Tasks List to the task lists of their respective projects.

-PICTURE
+![alt text][uncat3]

+[uncat3]: https://raw.githubusercontent.com/joshualmitchell/joshualmitchell.github.io/master/assets/images/projmgmtguide/uncat3.jpg "Moving from Uncategorized Tasks List to Specific Projects"

 You might have a slightly different system.
 Maybe you don't have goals or projects.